Log-concavity of rows of Pascal type triangles: Pascal type triangular arrays

 \begin{proof} Now

 and

 From (\ref{sn2}) we have

-while because of log-concavity the product $b_{i+j+1}b_{n-j}q_{n-i-j-1}q_{j}$ in (5) is always greater than or equal to $b_{i}q_{j}q_{n-i-j-1}b_{n+1}$, which proves the Lemma due to the expression (\ref{Sn}). \end{proof} Based on the Lemma the following can be verified: \begin{proposition} For any two given log-concave sequences $a=(a_n)$ and $q=(q_n)$ whose terms are zeros for $n<0$, taken as initial side and convolution multiplier sequence respectively, every row of the corresponding convolution array is log-concave. \end{proposition} As an application, consider the triangular array which for any fixed real $b,c,d\geq 0$ is given by $T(0,0)=1$ and In other words, each entry in the array other than $T(0,0)$ is calculated as a weighted sum of the two entries above and the third entry which is above the latter two.
+while because of the log-concavity of $b$, the product $b_{i+j+1}b_{n-j}$ is always greater than or equal to $b_{i}b_{n+1}$ which proves the Lemma due to the expression (\ref{Sn}). \end{proof} Based on the Lemma the following can be shown: \begin{proposition} For any two given log-concave sequences $a=(a_n)$ and $q=(q_n)$ whose terms are zeros for $n<0$, taken as initial side and convolution multiplier sequence respectively, every row of the corresponding convolution array is log-concave.
+(The $n^{th}$ element in the $k^{th}$ row of the convolution array being given by $T(n,k)=(a\ast q^{\ast (n-1)})_k$ for $0\leq k \leq n$, $T(n,k)=0$ for $k\leq 0$ and $n\leq k$.) \end{proposition} As an application, consider the triangular array which for any fixed real $\beta,\gamma,\delta\geq 0$ is given by $T(0,0)=1$ and

+In other words, each entry in the array other than $T(0,0)$ is calculated as a weighted sum of the two entries above and the third entry which is above the latter two.
 This is in fact a weighted generalization of the Delannoy triangle (counting weighted lattice paths as in Fray and Roselle \cite{frr} and Hetyei \cite{het}, but being less general than the generalized Delannoy numbers in Dziemia\'nczuk \cite{dzi}, differing also from Loehr and Savage \cite{los}).
-Proposition \ref{thr} yields the log-concavity of the rows of this generalization of the Delannoy triangle.
-(The result stating the log-concavity of the rows of the classical Delannoy triangle appears in Ye \cite{yee}.)
-More concretely, Proposition \ref{thr} can be applied to the case where ${a}=(\ldots,0,0,1,b,b^2,\ldots)$ and ${q}$ itself is given as the convolution Obviously the $n^{th}$ row of this generalized Delannoy triangle is the sequence of coefficients of the monomials of total degree $n$ in the power series
+The log-concavity of the rows of this generalized Delannoy triangle can be obtained as a corollary of Proposition \ref{thr} (or, in a different framework, derived from Theorem 4.3 of Brenti \cite{bre1}).
+More concretely, Proposition \ref{thr} applies to the case where ${a}=(\ldots,0,0,1,\beta,\beta^2,\ldots)$ and ${q}$ itself is given as the convolution This shows that the following holds: \begin{corollary}[derivable also from Brenti \cite{bre1}] For any fixed real numbers $\beta,\gamma,\delta\geq 0$ the rows of the weighted Delannoy triangular array given by $T(0,0)=1$ and the recursion \emph{(\ref{e6})} are log-concave. \end{corollary} Obviously the $n^{th}$ row of this generalized Delannoy triangle is the sequence of coefficients of the monomials of total degree $n$ in the power series Pascal's triangle corresponds to the case $\beta=\gamma=1, \,\delta=0. $

+A statement stronger than the above corollary was proved by Mu and Zheng in \cite{muz}, relying on the assumtion that $\beta=1$.